 - When work with biological agents is performed in the lab, employees must understand the hazards associated with each agent, and be provided appropriate handling and decontamination procedures.

-- Employees must know how to properly dispose of all laboratory items, especially what must be disposed of in the red biohazard tubs/bins.
+- Employees must know how to dispose of all laboratory items properly, especially what must be disposed of in the red biohazard tubs/bins.

 - Employees must know that disposable gloves must be used when handling biological materials and biohazardous waste.